spektom/minify/README.md

 ### Usage ###

+`minify.py <static files prefix>`

-To minify all CSS and JS files that reside in folder "static/" invoke the following command:
+For example, to minify all CSS and JS files that reside in folder "static/" invoke the following command:

   `./minify.py static/`

-By default, minify.py will look for JS and CSS files starting from the current directory (".").